lawfulstupid/StaxRomana/README.md

 	@	Read line from stdin

 ## Control
-	(	If head is zero, jump to after corresponding )
-	)	No effect
+	(	If condition: If head is zero, jump to after corresponding ) )	No effect
-	{	If head is zero, jump to after corresponding }
+	{	While loop: If head is zero, jump to after corresponding }
 	}	Jump to corresponding {
 	[	No effect
-	]	If head is non-zero, jump to corresponding [
+	]	Repeat loop: If head is non-zero, jump to corresponding [

 ## Comments
 	`	Block comment until next backtick.